oscdev-io/birdplan/docs/protocol-ospf.md

 * `connected` routes are kernel device routes for the interfaces listed.
 A list of interfaces must be provided.
 This can be a pattern like `eth*`.

 * `kernel` routes are those added to the kernel.
-This excludes kernel default routes.
+Setting this to `True` will not redistribute kernel default routes by default.

 * `kernel_default` routes are default routes added to the kernel.

 * `static` routes are those setup in the static protocol.
-This excludes static default routes.
+Setting this to `True` will not redistribute static routes by default.

 * `static_default` routes are default routes setup in the static protocol.